PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/scenario-daemon-call-api.md

 ## <a name="calling-a-web-api-daemon-application"></a>Web API Daemon uygulaması çağırma

-Bir API 'yi çağırmak için belirteci kullanma
+Bir API 'yi çağırmak için belirtecin kullanımı aşağıda verilmiştir:

 # <a name="nettabdotnet"></a>[.NET](#tab/dotnet)